 - An anonymous PROJECT/JURY PDF presentation file for jury review and evaluation purposes only.

 - A PRESENTATION PDF presentation file for public presentation purposes.
 May include references to architecture design firm/team and client.

 - Entries shall conform to the following page requirements:

 - The total size of each entry—all pages combined—may not exceed 10MB of data.

-- Each submission may contain a maximum of 10 pages.
-At your discretion, submit individual images on separate pages, or arrange multiple elements in a layout on a page.
+- Each submission may contain a maximum of 11 pages.
+At your discretion, submit individual images on separate pages, or arrange multiple elements in a layout on a single page.

-- Each page shall be in PDF format, 8 1/2" x 11" in landscape orientation, and developed as a PDF presentation file.
+- Each page must be 8 1/2" x 11" in landscape orientation, and developed as a PDF presentation file.
+An easy way to produce your PDF presentation file is to create your presentation in PowerPoint and then save the file as a PDF.
 The jury will view your submission on computer screens and through screen projection.
-An easy way to produce your PDF presentation file is to create your presentation in PowerPoint and then save the file as a PDF.

 First Page: Project Description and Introduction

 - 8 1/2" x 11" landscape orientation (all pages)

 - Combination of text and images, 12 pt. minimum font size, formatted and designed at entrant's discretion.

 - Project Category (a project may be entered in only one category)